 The original app, released with MagicJack Plus was named FREE Calls, leveraging the signature feature with a conspicuous “Talk Free” icon in green background.
 While designers were left a touch cold with the flat, 2-D look – user survey metrics from Coremetrics and GoMez showed a high degree of appreciation from users who appreciated the call clarity, purpose, and free use of the app.
-While the new app has catered to their largest user-base of all Samsung, Android and iOS users (including Tablet users), it doesn’t have support for Windows OS and Blackberry platforms yet.
+While our review showed the new app has catered to their largest user-base of all Samsung, Android and iOS users (including Tablet users), it doesn’t have support for Windows OS and Blackberry platforms yet.
 That, however, is set to change soon with extensive upgrade plans included for next generation of devices (MagicJack Go).

 True to its brand identity, the MagicApp boasts of some arresting features:

 - 100% Free Calls to U.S., Canadian and Puerto Rican phone numbers and any other MagicJack number across the world.
 This, combined with the fact that the app itself is free to download (no hidden costs), and doesn’t cling on to your mobile minutes or eat into your voice plan making it highly budget friendly.
 Compared to other connectivity apps like Viber, Skype or WhatsApp, the MagicApp is certainly a cut above both in terms of clarity and costs.
 Usher in the era of truly ‘unlimited’ local, international (only to other magicApp and magicJack users) and long-distance calls with this app.